How to Run an AGM in Bermuda: Rules & Filing Duties

 Every company in Bermuda must hold an Annual General Meeting (AGM) at least once every calendar year.
-While the law offers flexibility in how and when the meeting takes place, skipping or delaying it can trigger escalating consequences—from regulatory fines to potential winding-up.
+The law offers real flexibility in how and when the meeting takes place.
+However, skipping or delaying it can trigger escalating consequences, from regulatory fines to winding-up.

-So, how do companies stay compliant without the chaos?
-Let’s walk through the process.
+So how do companies stay compliant without the chaos?
+This article walks through the process.
+For the official framework, the Bermuda Registrar of Companies publishes current guidance.

 When must a company hold its AGM?

-Bermuda’s Companies Act requires companies to hold one AGM every calendar year, but it doesn’t tie this to the company’s financial year-end.
-Therefore, businesses have some leeway in scheduling.
+The Bermuda Companies Act requires one AGM every calendar year.
+Importantly, it does not tie the meeting to the company’s financial year-end.
+As a result, businesses have meaningful leeway in scheduling.

-However, there’s also a shortcut, companies may pass a resolution to dispense with the AGM entirely under Section 71A.
-If they choose not to hold it, that decision must be formally documented.
+There is also a shortcut.
+Companies may pass a resolution to dispense with the AGM altogether, either for a single year, for a set number of years, or indefinitely.
+If they choose this route, the decision must be formally documented.

 Who is responsible for calling the AGM?

-It’s up to the Board of Directors to call the AGM.
-Even if the company’s bye-laws say otherwise, the Act gives directors the primary responsibility.
+The Board of Directors calls the AGM.
+Even where the company’s bylaws suggest otherwise, the Act gives directors the primary responsibility.

-They must give at least five days’ written notice, though this period can be shortened if all members entitled to attend and vote agree.
-The notice must include the date, time, and place, and, if it’s a special meeting, the general purpose of the meeting too.
+Directors must give at least five days’ written notice.
+However, this period can be shortened if all members entitled to attend and vote agree.
+The notice must state the date, time and place.
+For a special meeting, it must also state the general purpose.

 Can an AGM be postponed?

-Yes, but there’s a distinction.
-Bermuda law doesn’t mention “rescheduling” an AGM, but adjournments are permitted.
-If the AGM is convened but the financial statements aren’t ready, the Chairperson can adjourn the meeting for up to 90 days.
-If the shareholders agree, it can be longer.
+Yes, but with an important distinction.
+Bermuda law does not provide for “rescheduling” an AGM, yet it does permit adjournments.
+If the meeting is convened but the financial statements are not ready, the chairperson can adjourn it for up to 90 days.
+With shareholder agreement, the delay can be longer.

-This adjournment is the only recognised legal delay once the meeting has already been called.
+This adjournment is the only recognised legal delay once the meeting has been called.

 Can the meeting be held online?

-Absolutely.
+Yes.
 Bermuda law supports modern methods.
-If the company’s bye-laws allow it, the AGM can be held by teleconference, video call, or other real-time platforms where all members can participate equally.
+If the bylaws allow it, the AGM can be held by teleconference, video call, or any real-time platform where all members can participate equally.

-There’s also a more flexible option: written resolutions.
-If enough shareholders sign, this written resolution counts as if the meeting had occurred.
-It’s legally valid and even considered the holding of a meeting.
+There is also a more flexible option: written resolutions.
+If enough shareholders sign, the written resolution counts as though the meeting had taken place.
+It is legally valid and treated as the holding of a meeting.

 What are the rules for quorum and voting?

-Unless the bye-laws say something different, a majority of members in person or by proxy forms a quorum.
-If the company has just one shareholder, that person alone is considered a valid meeting if present in person or represented by proxy.
+Unless the bylaws say otherwise, a majority of members present in person or by proxy forms a quorum.
+Where a company has just one shareholder, that person alone constitutes a valid meeting, whether present in person or by proxy.

-Each member typically gets one vote per share.
-Voting can happen by a show of hands, electronically, or by poll.
-In a tie, the Chairperson may cast a second vote, unless the bye-laws prohibit it.
+Each member typically holds one vote per share.
+Voting can take place by show of hands, electronically, or by poll.
+In a tie, the chairperson may cast a second vote, unless the bylaws prohibit it.

 Can shareholders use proxies?

-Yes, shareholders can appoint one or more proxies to attend and vote on their behalf.
-The Companies Act doesn’t specify a required format for proxies, so this is left to the company’s bye-laws.
-Typically, these rules include how the proxy should be submitted, whether it needs a signature, and when it must be received.
+Yes.
+Shareholders can appoint one or more proxies to attend and vote on their behalf.
+The Companies Act does not prescribe a format, so the detail is left to the bylaws.
+Typically, the rules cover how the proxy is submitted, whether a signature is required, and when it must be received.

 What’s typically on the AGM agenda?

-The law doesn’t provide a fixed list, but common AGM agenda items usually include:
+The law sets no fixed list, but common agenda items include:

 Shareholders can also propose agenda items.
-If enough shareholders (either 5% of voting rights or 100 members) support it, the company must include their resolution or supporting statement—assuming they follow the right process and deadlines.
+If enough of them support it (either 5% of voting rights or 100 members), the company must include their resolution or supporting statement.
+This assumes the correct process and deadlines are followed.

 The Board of Directors must prepare the financial statements and lay them before the members at the AGM.
 These must include:

-A director must sign the financials before the meeting.
-If the documents aren’t ready in time, the Chairperson can adjourn the meeting for up to 90 days.
+A director must sign the financial statements before the meeting.
+If the documents are not ready in time, the chairperson can adjourn the meeting for up to 90 days.

 Are dividend decisions made at the AGM?

 Not always.
 In most companies, the board declares dividends.
-If the bye-laws say otherwise, the AGM may be used to approve dividends.
-Any such decision must be documented in the minutes, which are then stored at the registered office.
+Where the bylaws say otherwise, the AGM may be used to approve them.
+Any such decision must be recorded in the minutes, which are then kept at the registered office.

-There’s no requirement to report dividends to a local authority, and there’s no tax on dividends in Bermuda.
+There is no requirement to report dividends to a local authority.
+Furthermore, Bermuda imposes no tax on dividends.

 Do AGM documents need to be filed?

 In most cases, no filing is required with the Registrar.
-However, if the AGM results in changes that trigger legal filings (like the appointment of a director), those must be submitted within 30 days using the prescribed form.
+However, if the AGM produces changes that trigger statutory filings, such as the appointment of a director, those must be filed within 30 days using the prescribed form.

-Even if no filing is due, companies should maintain complete internal records for audit, legal, and investor purposes.
+Even where no filing is due, companies should keep complete internal records for audit, legal and investor purposes.

 What happens if a company doesn’t comply?

-- Regulatory action, including warnings or forced compliance
+• Regulatory action, including warnings or enforced compliance.

 What’s next?